-Moreover, the Executive Board had adopted a voluntary commitment to Group-wide increase in the share of women holding management positions (first three management levels below the Executive Board) to 20 per cent by 31 December 2021, and of women holding lower management positions to 30 per cent during the same period.
+In this context, the Executive Board had set a groupwide target share of women holding upper management positions (first three management levels below the Executive Board) of 22 per cent by 31 December 2022, and of women holding lower management positions to 30 per cent during the same period.
 This voluntary commitment in fact went further than the statutory obligation.
 Firstly, the target figures determined in this context relate to Deutsche Börse Group worldwide.
 Secondly, the definition of management levels/positions was expanded to include heads of teams, for example.
-On a global level, as at 31 December 2021, these quotas stood at 21 per cent for upper management levels and 30 per cent for lower management positions.
+On a global level, as at 31 December 2022, these quotas stood at 23 per cent for upper management levels and 33 per cent for lower management positions